OREL-group/CogStudy/README.md

-# CogStudy: A Journal Club & Learning Salon
+# CogStudy: A Journal Club & Salon
 *Where The Study of Cognition Has Been and Where it May Go*

 Cognition Study Group  - weekly meetings, journal club, and projects looking at the scope, history & philosophy, and trajectory of classic cognitive science and new horizons for studying natural and artificial intelligence.